freeverseio/laos/README.md

 ### [Bridge](./bridge/)

-The Bridge module acts as a facilitator for seamless communication between the LAOS platform and other blockchain networks.
-It allows LAOS NFTs to be transferred across chains, expanding their utility and market reach.
-This interoperability is crucial for establishing LAOS as a versatile NFT platform.
+The Bridge module acts as the communication layer between the Ownership Chain and Evolution Chain, allowing for seamless data exchange and functionality integration.

 ## Additional Resources